kokes/sqlfs/README.md

 		fl.write('this is my new content')
 		fl.seek(0)
 		fl.write('and overwriting')

+with sqlfs.fs(':memory:') as fs:
+	with fs.open('foobar.txt', 'w') as fl:
+		fl.write('my in memory filesystem!')
 ```

 ### Implementation

 It's fairly straightforward, each file is saved into one or more slices (its size is user defined).
 Say you define a slice to be 1024 bytes, a file of one megabyte will occupy a thousand slices.
 Each file could have been saved into a single blob in one row, but as the files should be seekable and appendable, I didn't want to rewrite one giant blob when a single byte is changed.

+The whole thing is in Python 3, there are zero dependencies beyond the standard library.
+This way it's easily embedded.